mentat-collective/emmy-viewers/README.md

 # emmy-viewers

-This is a very early stage set of demos and extensions for Emmy (soon to be named Emmy) and Clerk backed by Mathbox.
+This is a very early stage set of demos and extensions for Emmy (soon to be named Emmy) and Clerk backed by MathBox.
 More later!

 > If you find this work interesting, please consider sponsoring it via [Github
 > Sponsors](https://github.com/sponsors/sritchie).
 Thank you!